sherry-lxy/indoor_localization/README.md

 **Keywords**:  indoor localization, multi-view image, image recognition, similarity image search

 ## Datasets
-- TUS Library Dataset:  TUS Library Dataset is our proprietary dataset: it is a set of images taken at the Tokyo University of Science (TUS) Katsushika Campus Library (floor area: 3,358 m²).
+- TUS Library Dataset: <br>
+TUS Library Dataset is our proprietary dataset: it is a set of images taken at the Tokyo University of Science (TUS) Katsushika Campus Library (floor area: 3,358 m²).
 We captured reference images at 159 locations × 4 directions (636 images in total) taken at about 1[m] intervals by an iPhoneSE.
 Query images of 42 locations × 4 directions (168 images in total) were taken at random locations with an iPhone8Plus.
 All the images had size of 480×640[px].

 ## Installation
 - Python 3.8.5